Ariettes oubliées: History

+Songs

 1. C'est l'extase langoureuse

 "C'est l'extase langoureuse" was composed in 1887 and was included in the 1903 publication of Ariettes oubliées as the first piece of the cycle.
 The piece was one of Debussy's earliest compositions.
 Additionally, the piece is known as one of Debussy's most sophisticated experiments in tonal composition.

 The text comes from Verlaine's Romances sans paroles, which was published in 1874.
 The poetry used for this particular piece was written in a, a, b, c, c, b form and describes the fatigue of love and longing throughout the text.

 A quote by Favart is included with the score, which states: "Le vent dans la plaine suspend son haleine." ("The wind over the plain is holding its breath.")
 This quote directly relates to the sense of longing established by the poetry, as well as Debussy's compositional style of dramatic crescendos/diminuendos, as well as sustained, ultimately descending chords throughout the accompaniment.